paul-wolf/djaq/README.md

 * `prefetch_related()`: When you have a m2m field as a column expression, the model hosting that field is repeated in results as many times as necessary.
 Another way is to use a separate query for the m2m related records.
-In anycase, this is not required in Djaq.
+In anycase, `prefetch_related()` this is not relevant in Djaq.

-* F expressions: These are workarounds for not being able to write expressions in the query for things like column value arithmetic and other expressions you want to have the db calculate.
+* F expressions: These are QuerySet workarounds for not being able to write expressions in the query for things like column value arithmetic and other expressions you want to have the db calculate.
 Djaq lets you write these directly and naturally as part of its syntax.

-* To aggregate with Querysets, you use `aggregate()`, whereas Djaq aggregates results whenever an aggregate function appears in the column expressions.
+* To aggregate with Querysets, you use `aggregate()`, whereas Djaq aggregates results implicitly whenever an aggregate function appears in the column expressions.

 * Model instances with QuerySets exactly represent the corresponding Django model.
 Djaq's usual return formats, like `dicts()`, `tuples()`,